Diversity in hydrogen-rich envelope mass of type II supernovae (I): $V$-band light curve modeling: Application to observation

-The $M_{\rm Henv}$ distribution derived in this work is very useful to constrain the nature of CCSNe progenitors.
-In \S 3.1, we have shown that the light curves of SNe II provide limited information regarding the $M_{\rm ZAMS}$ of the progenitor.
-Measuring $M_{\rm ZAMS}$ from SNe II light curves therefore heavily relies on the correlation between $M_{\rm ZAMS}$-$M_{\rm Henv}$ when strong assumptions on the stellar wind are made.
-This study shows that the models based on these assumptions indeed fail to produce the observation.
-Modified mass-loss rate for a single star, or binary interaction, are needed to explain the $M_{\rm Henv}$ distribution of SNe II.
-However, the current study does not allow us to conclude which factor is the dominant, or whether they all contribute equally to differ the observed $M_{\rm Henv}$ from the predictions of single star models evolving with the standard stellar wind.
+The $M_{\rm Henv}$ distribution derived in this work contains rich information, and is very useful to constrain the nature of CCSNe progenitors.
+In \S 3.1, we have shown that the light curves of SNe II provide limited information regarding $M_{\rm ZAMS}$ of the progenitor.
+Measuring $M_{\rm ZAMS}$ from SNe II light curves therefore heavily relies on the correlation between $M_{\rm ZAMS}$ and $M_{\rm Henv}$, e.g., strong assumptions made on the stellar wind.
+This study shows that the models based on these assumptions fail to produce the observation.
+Several possibilities could address this discrepancy: (1) If the progenitors of SNe II resemble Galactic RSGs, then either modified mass-loss rates for single stars or binary interactions are necessary to explain the $M_{\rm Henv}$ distribution observed in SNe II; (2) Some RSG progenitors may deviate from the hydrostatic states assumed throughout this work, or some SNe II may even originate from non-RSG progenitors.
+However, our current study does not allow us to determine which factor is dominant, or if they all contribute equally to the observed differences between $M_{\rm Henv}$ and the predictions of single RSG star models with standard stellar winds.
 Further, the SNe II sample in this work is collected from the literature with various observational sources, making it difficult to estimate the possible observational biases.
-In the future survey, large, homogeneous sample of SNe II light curves is required to derive the representative distribution of $M_{\rm Henv}$ to better constrain the mass-loss mechanism of CCSNe.
+In the future survey, large, homogeneous sample of SNe II light curves is required to derive the representative distribution of $M_{\rm Henv}$ to better constrain the origin(s) and mechanism(s) of the mass loss of SN II progenitors.